 From my involvement with NGOs, I picked up interactive workshops as an educational method.
 I have worked with workshops in many different situations: from teaching unaccompanied minors about news and media, to teaching activists to crochet uteri as part of a campaign to raise money.
 The interactive nature of workshops provides a good opportunity for learning.

 Educating about statistics is also something I love doing.
 Statistics is a powerful and important tool that gives us information about the world.
 Those who can manipulate statistics can pretty much control how we view things.
-For democratic reasons, to be able to make informed choices, we need to have a knowledge of how statistics work and what common manipulations and falacies we should look our for in news, commercials, social media, and other places.
+For democratic reasons, to be able to make informed choices, we need to have a knowledge on how statistics work and what common manipulations and falacies we should look our for in news, commercials, social media, and other places.
 I’m constantly developing methods to make statistics easily accessible and interesting.

 I have a Bachelor’s degree from the Behavioral Sciences Program at Mälardalen University, and a Master’s degree in sociology from Lund University.
-My degree also includes statistics, psychology, education, communication methods, gender studies, evaluation, and qualitative and quantitative methodology.
+My degree also includes statistics, psychology, education, communication methods, gender studies, evaluation, and qualitative and quantitative methods.